WujekFoliarz/Dying-Light-2-DualSense/README.md

 # WORK IN PROGRESS!

-You need to install this program in order for this to work - https://github.com/WujekFoliarz/DualSenseY
+You need to install this program in order for this to work (Controller emulation + UDP) - https://github.com/WujekFoliarz/DualSenseY

 Contributions welcome